Getting Started at BGSU

 Firelands Food Pantry: The pantry offers access to nonperishables, toiletry and hygiene products for members of the campus community.
 The pantry is on the first floor of George Mylander Hall off the west hallway.
 Stop by and take what you need, no questions asked.

-Diversity and Belonging: Student Engagement, Diversity and Inclusion is committed to creating and maintaining a safe and supportive campus where students can successfully navigate and integrate their educational, cultural, and social identities into a dynamic collegiate experience.
-For more information, visit the Student Life webpage, or email fireactivites@bgsu.edu, or call 419-372-0621.
+Office of Campus Life and Engagement: BGSU Firelands is committed to creating and maintaining a safe and supportive campus where students can successfully navigate and integrate their educational, cultural, and social identities into a dynamic collegiate experience.
+For more information, visit the Office of Campus Life and Engagement webpage, or email fireactivites@bgsu.edu, or call 419-372-0621.

 Severe Weather / Emergency Cancellation: In the event of severe weather or any other emergency condition which necessitates canceling classes, BGSU Firelands will be closed.
 Any and all delays and cancellations will be available on the home page of our web site as well as the campus telephone greeting / switchboard.